 - Utilities must perform a hazard analysis to determine incident energy levels.

 - Workers must wear sufficient clothing to reduce the incident energy level to 1.6 cals/cm2.

 - It is the utility’s responsibility to ensure workers are protected from 2nd-degree burns resulting from electric arcs.

 - ASTM Standards and test methods are referenced.

 Other revisions by OSHA in 1910.269 states that “Employees in restricted areas shall wear protective equipment meeting the requirements of Subpart I of this Part and including, but not limited to, protective clothing, boots, goggles, and gloves.

-All the OSHA standards are emphasizing deeply upon the need of safety worker-wear for your employees, and it is offering great insights into the scheme of work wear that should be fire and electricity resistant.
+All the OSHA standards are emphasizing deeply upon the need of safety worker-wear for your employees, and it is offering great insights into the scheme of workwear that should be fire and electricity resistant.
 Complying with OSHA 29 CFR1910.269 can bring forth great benefits to your business, as it is stressing upon saving your precious assets from potential workplace hazards.
-Wrong work wear is not only hazardous for your employees’ heath but also affect efficiency of work.
+Wrong workwear is not only hazardous for your employees’ health but also affect the efficiency of work.
 Therefore, it is a good idea to analyze the work environment and explore many options, which can enhance the safety and efficiency of your workforce.